 Peace One Day’s objective is to institutionalise Peace Day 21 September, making it a day that is self-sustaining, an annual day of global unity, a day of intercultural cooperation on a scale that humanity has never known.

 In 2012 Jeremy approached global consultancy firm McKinsey & Company to support Peace One Day in analysing the results of Peace Day that year.
 This process resulted in a report that found, across the world, approximately 280 million people in 198 countries were aware of Peace Day 2012.
 For Peace Day 2013, due to activation on the day by every sector of society around the world, McKinsey & Company recorded a 68% increase in the number of those aware of the day - that’s 470 million people.
 Of that number, approximately 1-2% (4-8 million) behaved more peacefully in their own lives as a result, improving the world for thousands of others.
-Progress in 2013 has created a solid foundation for taking the message of Peace Day to 1.5 billion people in 2014 and to 3 billion people by Peace Day 2016.
+This progress has created a solid foundation for taking the message of Peace Day to 1.5 billion people in 2014 and to 3 billion people by Peace Day 2016.
 Through our own initiatives and collaborations with various parties, Peace One Day continues to encourage organisations and individuals take specific actions to reduce violence around the theme: Who Will You Make Peace With?

 Peace One Day is impartial and independent of any government, political persuasion, corporation or religious creed.
 Through a multi-platform approach, Peace One Day utilises different tools to raise awareness, advocate for Peace Day and engage the global community in its broad observance.